Barrow schools to begin year with distance learning for all students

-Though precautions were put in place and every staff member at each school was required to wear a mask for pre-planning, 16 have since tested positive for COVID-19 and there are 75 others either with a suspected case or who have had direct exposure to someone who has tested positive for the virus, according to superintendent Chris McMichael.
+Though precautions were put in place and every staff member at each school was required to wear a mask for pre-planning, 16 tested positive for COVID-19 in the span of a week and there were 75 others either with a suspected case or who have had direct exposure to someone who has tested positive for the virus, according to superintendent Chris McMichael.

-“We’re really at an emergency level with our staffing right now,” McMichael said, adding that the 91 figure represents roughly 5.6 percent of the district’s staff.
-Comparatively, when it was reported last week that the Gwinnett County school district had 260 employees out, that was about 2 percent of its staff, McMichael said.
+“We’re really at an emergency level with our staffing right now,” McMichael said, adding that the 91 figure represented roughly 5.6 percent of the district’s staff.
+Comparatively, when it was reported that the Gwinnett County school district had 260 employees out upon staffers’ return to school buildings, that was about 2 percent of its staff, McMichael said.

 “That’s really concerning to us,” he said.
-“If we had planned to start school back Monday (as originally scheduled), we would have been hard-pressed to do so.”
+“If we had planned to start school back (Aug.
+4, as originally scheduled), we would have been hard-pressed to do so.”

 And while there are roughly 150 substitute teachers on the district’s list, McMichael said having enough committed to come in for 14 days while the regular staffers were in quarantine would be an issue, as well as students losing two full weeks of instruction with their regular teacher — whereas virtual instruction would allow those teachers who are not critically ill to continue on with their classes.